Anti-Mullerian Hormone Test (AMH) - Females

 • Diagnose and keep an eye on disorders like polycystic ovary syndrome that are related to aberrant ovarian function (PCOS)

 A woman with a low AMH level may have a diminished ovarian reserve and struggle to get pregnant.
-A woman with high AMH levels may be more susceptible to PCOS or ovarian hyperstimulation syndrome (OHSS) during IVF.
-The AMH test is typically performed in conjunction with other fertility tests to provide a more thorough assessment of a woman's reproductive health.
+A woman with high AMH levels may have an increased amount of AMH produced per follicle, making her more susceptible to PCOS or ovarian hyperstimulation syndrome (OHSS) during IVF.
+The AMH test is typically performed in conjunction with other fertility tests, such as test results for PCOS and hormonal imbalance, to provide a more thorough assessment of a woman's reproductive health, including the health of her fallopian tubes.
+If a woman has high levels of AMH, her doctor may recommend lifestyle changes or treatment to address potential symptoms of PCOS and certain types of ovarian cancer, including natural remedies and serum levels, to improve low ovarian reserve.

-Anti-Mullerian Hormone Test: What it is and How it Relates to Fertility?
+AMH Test: What it is and How Does It Relate to Fertility?

 This test is designed to check the levels of anti-mullerian hormone (AMH) in the body.
-AMH is produced by the reproductive tissues of both men and women.
+The reproductive organs of both men and women produce AMH.
 Low levels of AMH are usually associated with impaired fertility in women.

 Keep reading to find out more information about AMH, the AMH test, and why you should order one soon.